SnowCheetos/AutoMoonBot/legacy/policy_gradient/README.md

 ![](../../media/demo.gif)

-- *Note that the .gif might take some time to load.*
+- The gif might take some time to load.

 - Demonstration of system back-testing.
 Data used for this test was *SPDR S&P 500 ETF Trust (SPY)* with *1 hour* interval, with a start date in *June 2022.*